OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-08.md

 Moses answered, “As soon as I leave you, I will pray to the Lord, and tomorrow the flies will depart from Pharaoh, his officials, and his people.
 Only let Pharaoh be sure not to act deceitfully again by not letting the people go to offer sacrifices to the Lord.”

 ## Exodus 8:30
-Then Moses left Pharaoh and prayed to the Lord,
+Moses then departed from Pharaoh and prayed to the Lord,

 ## Exodus 8:31
 and the Lord did as Moses asked.
 The flies left Pharaoh, his officials, and his people; not a fly remained.

 ## Exodus 8:32
-But Pharaoh hardened his heart this time also, and he did not let the people go.
+Yet Pharaoh hardened his heart once more, and he did not let the people go.